sindresorhus/file-type/readme.md

 If file access is available, it is recommended to use `fileTypeFromFile()` instead.

-Returns a `Promise` for an object with the detected file type and MIME type:
+Returns a `Promise` for an object with the detected file type:

 - `ext` - One of the [supported file types](#supported-file-types)
 - `mime` - The [MIME type](https://en.wikipedia.org/wiki/Internet_media_type)